Bill Durodié: Publications

 His publication list includes articles in academic journals, and on the reading lists of various universities – as well as a media profile from both writing press commentaries and appearing in broadcasts.

 He featured in the 2004 BBC British Academy of Film and Television Arts award-winning documentary series produced by Adam Curtis; 'The Power of Nightmares: The Rise of the Politics of Fear'.
 The Guardian newspaper journalist Madeleine Bunting to describe him as: "one of the most perceptive commentators featured in the series".

 Manifesto Club

-Durodié was one of the founding members of the Manifesto Club, a network of individuals originally established to celebrate human achievement and challenge social, cultural and political pessimism, closely associated with the Spiked network of organisations emerging from the former Revolutionary Communist Party.
+Durodié was one of the founding members of the Manifesto Club, a network of individuals originally established to celebrate human achievement and challenge social, cultural and political pessimism, closely associated with the Spiked network of organisations emerging from the defunct Revolutionary Communist Party.
 He is a regular speaker at Spiked's annual Battle of Ideas festival in London, and is a regular contributor to Spiked's website.

 He gave the opening key-note address to the Society for Risk Analysis Europe Conference in 2016.
 On 15 November 2017, following in the steps of former US Secretary for Homeland Security Michael Chertoff and the UK Minister of State for Universities and Science David Willetts, he became the 8th person and first alumnus to give the annual Vincent Briscoe Lecture to the Institute for Security Science and Technology at Imperial College London.